 Booz Allen empowers people to change the world.
 Deciding to work here was one of the most important decisions I’ve ever made.

 Karen Dahut is an executive vice president and a member of Booz Allen’s leadership team.
-She leads our Civil Commercial Group, directing the delivery of the firm’s strategic, technology, cyber, and analytics capabilities to both the federal and commercial sectors.
+She leads our civil commercial business, directing the delivery of the firm’s strategic, technology, cyber, and analytics capabilities to both the federal and commercial sectors.

 Her commercial clients include Standard & Poor's top 500 corporations in transportation, pharmaceuticals, financial services, and energy.
 Federal clients include health, finance, and homeland security agencies and departments.

-Formerly, she was the first to lead a now well-established internal team called the Strategic Innovation Group, tasked with developing and delivering new and creative solutions to our clients’ toughest challenges.
+Formerly, Karen was the first to lead an internal team focused on strategic innovation, developing and delivering new and creative solutions to our clients’ toughest challenges.
 During her tenure, that team imagined and built a dynamic innovation agenda that transformed the firm with new capabilities in cyber, data science, and digital microservices.
 She was also charged with transforming the firm’s culture by creating a series of cultural components and systems to source, supply, and mature innovation practices while inspiring talent.

 Previously, she led Booz Allen’s analytics capability, providing business, mission, performance, policy, intelligence, and operations analysis services to the firm’s government and commercial clients.
 She has also managed the firm’s U.S. Navy and Marine Corps business, involving staff and engagements in 25 locations worldwide.
 In this role, she led all aspects of strategic market development, execution, and business operations.

-And she ran the firm’s economic and business analytics practice, serving clients across the commercial, civil, defense, and security markets with cost, economic, and financial analysis services, including cost estimating, investment analysis, business planning, and performance measurement analysis.
-Karen has provided oversight for the generation of business cases, cost/benefit analyses, lifecycle cost estimates, and capital asset plans that form the basis of senior decision-making and budget formulation.
+Karen also ran the firm’s economic and business analytics practice, serving clients across the commercial, civil, defense, and security markets with cost, economic, and financial analysis services, including cost estimating, investment analysis, business planning, and performance measurement analysis.
+Shehas provided oversight for the generation of business cases, cost/benefit analyses, lifecycle cost estimates, and capital asset plans that form the basis of senior decision making and budget formulation.

 Karen has extensive experience developing and implementing tools and methodologies to improve the planning, managing, and budgeting of capital assets for public and private sector clients.
-A recognized expert in public sector asset management, her engagements include leading a transformation for a defense client; driving innovative financial solutions and improving processes for military services; and leading asset management improvement programs in a number of federal agencies.
+A recognized expert in public sector asset management, Karen has led a transformation for a defense client; driven innovative financial solutions and improved processes for military services; and led asset management improvement programs in a number of federal agencies.